Skip to main content

 • experimentalTrendFilter will not run, even though it has a valid schedule and configuration, because "enabled": false.
 Its settings are preserved, but Gunbot's AutoConfig module will skip its execution.

-To activate the "experimentalTrendFilter" job, you would simply change its enabled value to true and then let Gunbot reload the autoconfig.json file (which it usually does automatically upon changes, or after a restart).
+To activate experimentalTrendFilter, change its enabled value to true and let Gunbot reload autoconfig.json (it usually does this automatically on change, or after a restart).

-When you change the enabled status of a job (or any other part of autoconfig.json), Gunbot needs to reload this configuration file to apply the changes.
-Gunbot typically watches autoconfig.json for modifications and reloads it automatically.
-If you find that changes are not taking effect immediately, a restart of Gunbot will ensure the latest configuration is loaded.
+When you change the enabled status (or anything else in autoconfig.json), Gunbot must reload the file.
+Gunbot typically watches autoconfig.json and reloads automatically.
+If changes do not take effect, restart Gunbot to load the latest configuration.